-Bermerside Observatory (1867-94), Halifax , established by Edward Crossley, and in 1872 re-equipped with a 9.3-inch Cooke refractor, a 3½-inch Cooke transit, micrometers, and Grubb clock.
-He employed Joseph Gledhill as observer (1869-1905), and observed doubles, planets and occultations.
+Bermerside Observatory [BO] (1867-94), Halifax , established by industrialist Edward Crossley at his home in 1872.
+This replaced an earlier smaller observatory (7-inch refractor) at a previous residence.
+The new structure housed a 9.3-inch Cooke refractor, a 3½-inch Cooke transit, micrometers, and Grubb clock.
+Here he re-employed Joseph Gledhill as observer (1869-1905), to observe doubles, planets and occultations.
 In 1885 he acquired the 36-inch Common reflector and for eight years tried to use it, but found the climate hopeless.
 In 1894 he gave it to the Lick Observatory, where James Keeler proved its worth.
-The Cooke refractor went to the Carter Observatory in the capital,Wellington (Obit., MNRAS, 65 (1905), 335-6; Orchiston 2002; Orchiston 2016; Buczynski 2020).
+The Cooke refractor was then purchased by the Rev. Dr David Kennedy and installed in an observatory at Napier, New Zealand before going to the Carter Observatory in the capital,Wellington (Obit., MNRAS, 65 (1905), 335-6; Orchiston 2002; Orchiston 2016; Buczynski 2020).

 Harewood Lodge Observatory [HLO] 1901-24), Meltham, nr.
-Huddersfield , see Brook, Charles Lewis (1855-1939) – third director of the BAA variable star section, 1910-21.
+Huddersfield , established by Charles Lewis Brook at his home and equipped with a 9-inch refractor – third director of the BAA variable star section, 1910-21 (Shears 2012a).

 Huddersfield Observatory [HuO] (1973- ), Crosland Hill, Huddersfield , originally established and run by Huddersfield Astronomical & Philosophical Society.
 Current status is unclear as it is no longer appears to be run by the Huddersfield Astronomical Society.